RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ![Figure 4: Hyperparameter tuning - REINFORCE - increase model complexity and training duration](../plots/Reinforce-Learning-Curve_-layers-128_-1282025-07-26_03_30_59.png)

-In figures 3 and 4, the learning curve exhibited high variance with minimal upward trend, achieving average returns below 300 over extended training.
+The learning curve plots in figures 3 and 4, present the acumulated returns for each eposide, demonstrating the training variance.
+Simple moving average is used to show the learning trend.
+High variance is exhbited with minimal upward trend, achieving average returns below 300 over extended training.
 Increasing network capacity to 128 neurons per layer and extending training duration did not yield significant improvements.

 #### 4.2.2 Enhanced REINFORCE